bkper/stock-bot/README.md

 - ```original_quantity```: The original quantity of the instrument (used to rebuild FIFO gains/losses if needed).

 **Observation:**
-Properties starting with ```fwd``` have the same meaning as their peers.
-However, their values may differ if a [Forward Date](#forward-date-service) was set to that instrument.
+The properties starting with ```fwd``` above have the same meaning as their peers, however, their values may differ if a [Forward Date](#forward-date-service) was set to that instrument.
+In that case, there are also other ```fwd``` properties, which are references that connect forwarded transactions to their logs.

 ## Forward Date Service

-In order to [close a period](https://help.bkper.com/en/articles/6000644-closing-a-period) and [set a closing date](https://help.bkper.com/en/articles/5100445-book-closing-and-lock-dates) to the Stock Book, open instruments must be carried to the next period.
+In order to [close a period](https://help.bkper.com/en/articles/6000644-closing-a-period) and [set a closing date](https://help.bkper.com/en/articles/5100445-book-closing-and-lock-dates) to the Stock Book, instruments must be carried to the next period.
 The proper way to do so is by setting a Forward Date to the accounts in the Instruments Book.

-Each open batch will have its date and prices updated.
+Each unchecked transaction will have its date, price and exchange rate updated to the current valuation, leaving a log of its previous state behind.
 When the last instrument is successfully forwarded a closing date will be set on the Stock Book one day before the Forward Date.

-Once an instrument is forwarded, future FIFO calculations will consider updated prices.
-To calculate gains/losses over historical prices, the property ```stock_historical``` must be set to ```true``` on the Instruments Book.
+Once an instrument is forwarded, future FIFO calculations will consider the new Forward valuation.
+In order to keep calculating gains/losses over the historical basis, the property ```stock_historical``` must be set to ```true``` on the Instruments Book.

-When forwarding instruments, the Stock Bot also adds the following properties to the transactions:
+When forwarding instruments, the Stock Bot also adds the following properties to the forwarded transactions:

 - ```date```: The date when the transaction has occurred.
 - ```hist_order```: The historical index the transaction had before being forwarded.
 - ```hist_quantity```: The historical quantity of the instrument (used to rebuild FIFO gains/losses if needed).
+- ```fwd_log```: The id of the forwarded transaction previous state (a copy of the transaction before being forwarded).